junaidaslam1/dag-task-generator/README.md

 python3 -W ignore generate_typed_hetero_workload.py -h

+The option to check the feasibility of a task-set is not yet generic.
+Soon, it will be made generic by providing an option to spicy complete command string to execute for checking the feasibility of each of the generated task-sets.
 More information about the task set settings file format and help catalogue will be posted soon...